duckladydinh/randoms/README.md

+###No. 1
-First code: Apply FFT to compute Catalan number in O(nlog^2) by convolution.
+Apply FFT to compute Catalan number in O(nlog^2) by convolution.
 Probably useless, but it's fun.

+###No. 2
-Second code: A personal template for Centroid Decomposition.
+A personal template for Centroid Decomposition.

+###No. 3
+A collection of codes for ACM notebook